mhesham2000/kickhouse-iti_graduate_project-kafka-spark-airflow-gcp_warehouse-powerbi/README.md

 The steps below main purpose is to rebuild TLS material from zero and stand up one working **SASL_SSL** listener that `kcat` / ClickPipe can reach **directly via your own VM's public static IP**.
 The VM has to have a **reachable public static IP!** In my case, I used a GCP VM as an example.
 Adjust to your case accordingly

 **ClickPipes service** from ClickHouse Cloud needs the following setup in order to connect to your Kafka broker properly and subscribe to the topics.
-So make sure you get it right! **A technically better alternative** is to use a message broker service directly from any cloud provider instead of the local dockerized Kafka services, but where's the fun in that? :'D
+So make sure you get it right! **A technically better alternative** is to use a message broker service directly from any cloud provider instead of the local dockerized Kafka services and setting up their certificates + exposing the IPs//ports, but where's the fun and learning experience in that? :'D

 Run each numbered block in order.
 Stop after any step that errors and keep the exact output.